PeteJobi/DraggerResizerWinUI/README.md

   public class HandlingCallbacks
   {
       public Action?
 DragStarted { get; set; }
+      public Func<Point, Point>?
+BeforeDragging { get; set; }
+      public Action<Rect>?
+AfterDragging { get; set; }
       public Action?
-Dragging { get; set; }
-      public Action?
 DragCompleted { get; set; }
       public Action<Orientation>?
 ResizeStarted { get; set; }
+      public Func<Point, Orientation, Point>?
+BeforeResizing { get; set; }
+      public Action<Rect, Orientation>?
+AfterResizing { get; set; }
       public Action<Orientation>?
-Resizing { get; set; }
-      public Action<Orientation>?
 ResizeCompleted { get; set; }
   }
   ```
   - **DragStarted**: This gets called just when a user starts to drag the target.
+  - **BeforeDragging**: This gets called while the user drags for every change in drag movement before the change is applied.
+The change in drag movement is passed into the action, and you can overwrite this change by returning something different.
+What you return is what will get processed.
-  - **Dragging**: This gets called while the user drags for every change in the position.
+  - **AfterDragging**: This gets called while the user drags for every change in drag movement after the change is applied.
+A rect with the new position and size of the target is passed into the action.
   - **DragCompleted**: This gets called when the user stops dragging.
   - **ResizeStarted**: This gets called when the user starts to resize with any of the handles.
 The orientation of the handle is passed into the action.
+  - **BeforeResizing**: This gets called while the user resizes with any of the handles for every change in drag movement before the change is applied.
+The change in drag movement as well as the orientation of the handle is passed into the action, and you can overwrite the change by returning something different.
+What you return is what will get processed.
-  - **Resizing**: This gets called while the user resizes with any of the handles for every change in the size.
-The orientation of the handle is passed into the action.
+  - **AfterResizing**: This gets called while the user resizes with any of the handles for every change in drag movement after the change is applied.
+A rect with the new position and size of the target as well as the orientation of the handle is passed into the action.
   - **ResizeCompleted**: This gets called when the user stops resizing with any of the handles.
 The orientation of the handle is passed into the action.

 You may check out [VideoCropperPageWinUI](https://github.com/PeteJobi/VideoCropperPageWinUI) to see a WinUI page that uses this library.